elixir-cldr/cldr/guides/1_getting_started.md

 # Getting Started

 `Cldr` is an Elixir library for the [Unicode Consortium's](http://unicode.org) [Common Locale Data Repository (CLDR)](http://cldr.unicode.org).
 The intentions of CLDR, and this library, it to simplify the locale specific formatting of numbers, lists, currencies, calendars, units of measure and dates/times.
-As of March 2017 and Version 0.1.0, `Cldr` is based upon [CLDR version 31.0.0](http://cldr.unicode.org).
+As of April 2017 and Version 0.1.0, `Cldr` is based upon [CLDR version 31.0.1](http://cldr.unicode.org).

 ## Installation